 Applicants will be notified of the results of this first round in spring 2023.
 Those advancing will be invited to submit expanded final-round applications.
 In recognition of the time and resources it takes to complete the final-round application, magazines selected as finalists will each receive a $250 honorarium.
 A public announcement of the winners will be made in fall 2023.

 This application is intended to invite you to showcase both how you will use the grant and professional development to enhance your work as well as your editorial sensibility and passions.
 We encourage you not to use grant-application language, but to let the ethos of your publication shine through.
 A range of questions is posed to help reviewers form a rich picture of your organization and how it benefits writers and readers.
 The application will auto-save as you work, and you can return to your draft any time prior to the December 1 deadline.

 Reviewers will consist of diverse experts in the field drawn from all over the country, who will serve anonymously to shield them from any external pressures.
 In the first round reviewers will consider the following criteria:

 - Publishing extraordinary writing with verve and flair

 - Supporting talented writers on the page and in the world

-The Foundation will host four online information sessions to answer questions and offer guidance on applying for these prizes.
-These sessions will take place on Thurs, Sept 23, Tues, Oct 12, Weds, Nov 3, and Mon, Nov 15, all at 2pm ET.
-Links to register for each session are on our website.
+The Foundation will host two online information sessions to answer questions and offer guidance on applying for these prizes.
+These sessions will take place on Thursday, October 6 and Tuesday, November 15 at 2PM ET.
+Click the dates to register.